How to get a mortgage for a vacation home

 If you want to get a vacation home mortgage, you must meet the following requirements:

-• Credit score: Lenders usually want to see a more extended credit history when lending money for vacation homes.
-You'll need a credit score of at least 660 for a vacation home loan.
-For a primary residence mortgage, you only need a credit score of 620.
+- Credit score: Lenders usually want to see a more extended credit history when lending money for vacation homes.
+You'll need a credit score of at least 660 for a vacation home loan but only 620 for a primary residence mortgage.

 Freddie Mac says the following things must be valid for a vacation home to be eligible for a loan: